Talus-Network/move-binding/sui-move-runtime/README.md

 - Use `Read::shared_immutable::<T>(id)` / `Read::shared_mutable::<T>(id)` to get a `SharedObject<T>`.
 - Use `Read::receiving_object::<T>(id)` to get a `ReceivingObject<T>`.

-## Move-time actions in detail
+## Transaction actions in detail

-All Move-time actions take a sender address, and all operate on a PTB:
+All transaction actions take a sender address, and all operate on a PTB:

 - `commit`: builds a full `Transaction`, signs it, submits it, and waits for checkpoint inclusion.
   It requests `effects.bcs` so the runtime can decode `TransactionEffects` and refresh handles.